MetaSmug/Hacker-Dvorak/README.md

 ## 9/11/16 - Initial Release

 I got the keys all remapped the way I want it to be.
 Tested and working on Windows 10 x64.
 Should work fine on other Windows OSes as well.
+Should be fairly easy to port to Linux and OS X.

 # Known Issues